 Breast sarcomas are rare tumours and include cancers such as phyllodes cancers (benign, borderline and malignant), angiosarcoma (primary and radiation induced) and other soft tissue sarcomas.
 You can also get skin tumours in the breast such as dermatofibrosarcoma protuberans (DFSP).
 Surgery for breast sarcoma is carried out by highly experienced surgeons who have a special interest in the management of breast sarcoma with support from the plastic surgeons at the Royal Free Hospital.
 The London Sarcoma Service has two dedicated breast sarcoma oncologists at the centre of the care pathway for breast sarcoma.

-Miss Joanna Franks is a consultant breast and oncoplastic surgeon.
-Her area of expertise is the assessment and management of all conditions relating to the breast.
+I am a Consultant Breast and Oncoplastic Surgeon.
+My area of expertise is the assessment and management of all conditions relating to the breast.
 This includes both benign and malignant disease including both breast carcinoma and sarcoma.
-Her particular interests are: detection of early breast cancers, oncoplastic breast conservation, neo-adjuvant strategies, mastectomy with immediate reconstruction, symmetrisation, family history, risk reduction and breast screening.
+My particular interests are: detection of early breast cancers, oncoplastic breast conservation, neo-adjuvant strategies, mastectomy with immediate reconstruction, symmetrisation, family history, risk reduction and breast screening.

 I completed my clinical training at St Bartholomew’s and University College London Hospitals.
 I completed a PhD at the Institute of Cancer Research and the Royal Marsden Hospital which looked at the genes that predispose patients to prostate cancer.